 For PGT-SR, 4-8 cells from day 5, 6 or 7 of embryonic development (trophectoderm biopsy) are required.
 The biopsied cell/s must be cleaned using the "washing/loading buffer" supplied by the laboratory to eliminate any potential source of contamination and, transferred to a small sterile 0.2ml tube supplied by the laboratory.
 The lid of these tubes must be labelled with the female patient initials followed by the embryo number.
-The 0.2ml tubes must be placed in the "plate/rack" provided by the laboratory, the "plate/rack" placed in a sterile plastic bag and inside the cooler shipping box with the "ice packs" also provided by the laboratory.
+The 0.2ml tubes must be placed in the "plate/rack" provided by Igenomix, the "plate/rack" placed inside the cooler shipping box with the "ice packs" also provided by the Igenomix.

-Further information on how to prepare a sample is found in the "Tubing Instructions" DUB_L_I_PGT_002_EN: Instructions - PGT Tubing_Loading_1media that can be requested by email to Customer Support at supportuae@igenomix.com.
-The "Embryo Biopsy Worksheet" and the "Test Requisition Form & Consent" (included within the provided kit and additionally can be requested by email to Customer support at supportuae@igenomix.com) must be completed and sent with the samples inside the shipping box or by e-mail to the laboratory.
+Further information on how to prepare a sample is found in the "Tubing Instructions" SAU_L_I_PGT_002_EN: Instructions - PGT Tubing_Loading_Protocol that can be requested by email to Customer Support at labsaudi@igenomix.com.
+The "Embryo Biopsy Worksheet" and the "Test Requisition Form & Consent" (included within the provided kit and additionally can be requested by email to Customer support at labsaudi@igenomix.com) must be completed and sent with the samples inside the shipping box or by email to Igenomix.